Austrian skier Mayer defends super-G title at Olympics

 Mayer broke Norway’s 16-year grip on the men’s Olympic super-G title when he won gold at the 2018 Pyeongchang Games.
 That was four years after he won the downhill title at the Sochi Olympics.

-The 31-year-old Mayer also earned bronze on Monday in the rescheduled men’s downhill.
+The 31-year-old Mayer also earned bronze on Monday in the rescheduled downhill race.
 Swiss rival Beat Fuez won that event but skied out near the top in Tuesday’s race.

-Ryan Cochran-Siegle, an American who is from Vermont, finished second, 0.04 seconds behind Mayer.

-“What’s up Vermont?
-Hope that holds,” the 29-year-old Cochran-Siegle said after crossing the finish line.

-World Cup super-G leader Aleksander Aamodt Kilde of Norway finished third, 0.42 behind Mayer, on the course known as The Rock.
+World Cup super-G leader Aleksander Aamodt Kilde of Norway finished third, 0.42 behind Mayer.

 Marco Odermatt of Switzerland was among the favorites but he lost control on a turn and went out shortly before the end of the course.
 Odermatt was slower than Kilde at the final checkpoint.